rockkytb/SoftEngII-P08-SPG/Retrospective/Retrospective-Template.md

 - One thing you are proud of as a Team!!
-Frontend team is well coordinated both in developing new code and testing, in case of issues/errors help is always offered and it is often useful to speed up fixing.
+The team is well coordinated both in developing new code and testing, in case of issues/errors help is always offered and it is often useful to speed up fixing.